On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: The coupling and the space-time with an invariant minimum speed

-In summary, we have shown that there is a tiny dimensionless coupling constant ($\xi=V/c\sim 10^{-24}$) that couples gravity with electromagnetic fields, where $V(\sim 10^{-15}$m/s) is a universal minimum speed related to a preferred background frame, that is associated to a weak and uniform background field (a vacuum energy), which has been investigated in previous works \cite{10}\cite{11}\cite{12}, leading to a fundamental understanding of the Uncertainty Principle\cite{12}.
-So, we were led to build a deformed relativity with two invariant speeds ($c$ and $V$) by breaking down the Lorentz symmetry.
+In summary, we have shown that there is a tiny dimensionless coupling constant ($\xi=V/c\sim 10^{-22}$) that couples gravity with electromagnetic fields, where $V(\sim 10^{-14}$m/s) is the universal minimum speed related to a preferred background frame (Section 5), which is associated to a uniform background field with low vacuum energy density connected to the cosmological ``constant'' $\Lambda$\cite{11}\cite{13}.
+This connection between $\Lambda$ and $V$ can already be obtained directly from Eq.(41) and Eq.(42) ($V=c\xi$), such that we find $\Lambda\sim(m_p/e^2)^{2}V^{4}$.

+In Section 10, we will obtain $\Lambda$ within the formalism of SSR-theory that emerges from such unification of fields in a quasi-flat space-time (cosmological scales), so that it contains the invariant minimum speed $V$ and the cosmological ``constant'' $\Lambda$ governed by physics of particles like the proton (baryon) and electron (lepton).

+General theory of unification of fields (a SGR-theory) given in curved space-time with the presence of the coupling $\xi$ will be deeply investigated elsewhere, since our purpose here is to explore only relevant cosmological implications of this special theory of unification given in a flat space-time filled by a very low energy density of gravitational origin (SSR-theory).

+Here it is important to mention that the minimum speed $V$ given in the scenario of a flat space-time filled by a very low energy density (SSR) has led to a fundamental understanding of the uncertainty principle\cite{12} of QM within a context of quantum-gravity for very low energies.